 - Unusual complications include meningitis and encephalitis (affecting the brain), myocarditis (affecting the heart), haemolytic anaemia (destroying red blood cells) and Reye's syndrome (a rare but very serious illness that seems caused by children using aspirin during some viral illnesses such as glandular fever).

-- In other countries, other malignancies (cancers) have been linked with the EB virus.
+- In other countries, some cancers have been linked with the EB virus.
 EB virus does not appear to be linked to these cancers in Australia.

 MedlinePlus (National Library of Medicine, USA)